Citrus blight: Description

 Citrus blight is a type of plant blight.
 The effects of citrus blight were first documented in the early 20th century.
 The disease afflicts plants in tropical and subtropical environments; regions impacted by the disease include North America and South America, the Caribbean, South Africa, and Australia.
-The important citrus-growing regions of California and the Mediterranean have not been effected.
+The important citrus-growing regions of California and the Mediterranean have not been affected.

 The blight spreads through an infected tree, invading and colonizing the plant's roots, leaves, and trunk.
 As of 2020, neither the causal agent nor the spreading mechanism of the disease is known.
 Research by the Citrus Research and Development Foundation posits the blight is caused by an endogenous plant pararetrovirus (EPRV).

-Sources imply the blight - having infected a young tree - can go dormant for years before reemerging.
+Sources imply the blight - having infected a young tree – can go dormant for years before reemerging.
 Eventually the blight infests the host plant's xylem and phloem, forming plugs that inhibit the plant's ability to transport resources.
 While these blight-caused blockages cause the decline of an infected tree, the plant rarely dies.
 Co-infection between citrus blight and citrus greening disease (HLB) is possible, and is so severe a health issue that trees infected by both diseases usually die.

-The disease effects trees of all ages and types, including seedlings and rootstocks.
+The disease affects trees of all ages and types, including seedlings and rootstocks.
 Young trees infected by citrus blight grow until the age of 5–6 before their growth is impacted.
 All citrus scions are susceptible to infection by the blight, though different plants display different tolerances to the disease.
 Plants with high tolerances include;